tejaspant/SDC_Udacity_Term1/Project4_Advanced_Lane_Finding/README.md

 ## Briefly state how you computed the camera matrix and distortion coefficients.
 Provide an example of a distortion corrected calibration image
 ---
-The camera matrix matrix and distortion coefficients are obtained using the OpenCV functions *findChessboardCorners*, *calibrateCamera*.
+The camera matrix and distortion coefficients are obtained using the OpenCV functions *findChessboardCorners*, *calibrateCamera*.
 An example of an undistorted calibration image is shown below,
 ![alt text][image1]

 ## Provide an example of a distortion-corrected image